apache/datafusion-python/dev/release/README.md

 Add the release to https://reporter.apache.org/addrelease.html?datafusion with a version name prefixed with `DATAFUSION-PYTHON`, for example `DATAFUSION-PYTHON-31.0.0`.

-The release information is used to generate a template for a board report (see example [here](https://github.com/apache/arrow/pull/14357)).
+The release information is used to generate a template for a board report (see example from Apache Arrow [here](https://github.com/apache/arrow/pull/14357)).

 ### Delete old RCs and Releases